-I spent the bulk of my career as a management and marketing consultant in the healthcare vertical.
-While I enjoyed my work, interior design, architecture, and cooking have always been my passions.
-I decided to combine a real estate career with a blog, and Food&Fabric is the result.
-I hope you enjoy it as much as I enjoy creating it; do subscribe if you’d like to see the monthly-ish newsletter and get access to subscriber-only previews and join me on social media for extra content.
+I am a management and marketing consultant in the healthcare vertical.
+While I enjoy my work, interior design, architecture, and cooking have always been my passions.
+I decided to find an outlet for my creative energy, Food&Fabric is the result.
+I hope you enjoy it as much as I enjoy creating it; do subscribe if you’d like to see the newsletter and get access to subscriber-only previews and/or join me on social media as well.

-Here are the beautiful creatures who make up my world; they are excited I used the pictures here and the boys now think they’re famous.
+Here are the beautiful creatures who make up my world.

 I love cooking and interior design, and I’m obsessed with textiles.
 I like painting and crafting because I enjoy creating and I’m (cheap?) frugal.
-I can’t seem to master machine sewing (probably due to a lack of patience on my part) but I’m decent at sewing by hand.
-I love architecture, especially Tudor, and big old stone farmhouses melt me.
+I can’t seem to master machine sewing (probably due to a lack of patience) but I’m decent at sewing by hand.
+I love architecture and big old stone farmhouses melt me.
 I find peace in old houses and vernacular, I revere original details, and I like old furniture with wheels.

 My favorite color is robin’s egg blue, and I love a good toile, especially in unexpected places.
 I like John Mayer, Lauren Daigle, Larry McMurtry, and old tv reruns.
 My favorite movie of all is The Quiet Man, I often quote Lonesome Dove.
 My hobby is writing movies I never market that, thus, have no chance of being made.

 The San Juan Islands are my happy place and San Diego is my favorite city.
 I love to eat and shop in Atlanta and hike in the Cascade Mountains, and the kind, hearty people of the South make my heart sing.
 I grew up in Arkansas, raised by hard-working parents, grandparents, and a big, gregarious group of cousins, aunts, and uncles.
 A childhood in the South left an indelible mark on my soul that’s with me no matter where life takes us and fuels my penchant for the occasional chocolate gravy brunch.
-As a military wife, I lived pretty much everywhere in the US except New England and the Midwest.
-I’d love to explore both, so fingers crossed we do some time there, too.
+As a military wife, I’ve lived pretty much everywhere in the US but New England and the Midwest.
+I’d love to explore both.

 My biggest hurdle is being an unqualified social disaster.
 On paper, I’m outgoing as a politician but in person, I hide behind sunglasses, hats, and my husband.
 I can be too direct and